JORTINPAUL/PREDICTION-USING-UNSUPERVISED-ML/README.md

 # PREDICTION-USING-UNSUPERVISED-ML
 ## Sparks Foundation
 ## TSF GRIP TASK NO - 2
-### Predict the optimum number of Clusters and represent it visually.
+### Predict the optimum number of clusters and represent it visually